yeokm1/retro-configs/laptops/hand386/README.md

 ### BIOS

-Non much configuration is required.
-However if the BIOS is reset accidentally or otherwise, the PS/2 mouse port will be disable by default which needs to re-enabled.
+Not much configuration is required.
+However if the BIOS is reset accidentally or otherwise, the PS/2 mouse port will be disabled by default which needs to re-enabled manually.

 To enter the BIOS, press and hold the `del` key while turning on the power.